Aug 20, 2021

 This week’s Bespoke Report newsletter is now available for members.

-As usual, this week’s Bespoke Report covers the major forces that are driving equity markets right now.
+Where to from here?
+As always, there’s a number of positives and negatives within the market, and in this week’s Bespoke Report we cover a wide range of them.
 To read the report and access everything else Bespoke’s research platform has to offer, start a two-week free trial to one of our three membership levels.
-You won’t be disappointed!